-Goals Actions KPI Targets The Inspectorate will ensure that expenditure for each financial annual year will not vary from its projected budgetary expenditure for that year except in exceptional circumstances and following agreement from FMU.
+Goals Actions КРІ Targets The Inspectorate will ensure that expenditure for each financial annual year will not vary from its projected budgetary expenditure for that year except in exceptional circumstances and following agreement from FMU.
 Monitor and assess expenditure All expenditure accounted for monthly Keep within annual budget In accordance with the requirements of the Code of Practice for the Governance of State Bodies and the Corporate Governance Framework (of the Department of Justice and Equality), the Inspectorate will complete an annual Compliance Statement in order to provide risk assurance to the Department that the systems of internal control, risk management and other areas of compliance are operating effectively.
 Risk management requirements fulfilled.
-Complete Risk Policy, Risk Strategy and Risk Appetite Q2 2018 and reviewed quarterly thereafter.
-The Inspectorate will ensure that the staffing resources are adequate to fulfill its obligations Monitor staffing needs and keep the Department informed Vacancies filled within an acceptable timeframe Ongoing The Inspectorate will continue to make use of best practices in resourcing, office management and security.
-Monitor and assess the use of resources and anticipate future requirements Complete Process Mapping Q1 2018 and reviewed quarterly thereafter.
+Complete Risk Policy, Risk Strategy and Risk Appetite Ongoing The Inspectorate will endeavor to ensure that the staffing resources are adequate to fulfil its obligations Monitor staffing needs and keep the Department informed Vacancies filled within an acceptable timeframe Ongoing The Inspectorate will continue to make use of best practices in resourcing, office management and security.
+Monitor and assess the use of resources and anticipate future requirements Complete Process Mapping QI 2019 and reviewed quarterly thereafter.